dimitrismistriotis/dimitrismistriotis.github.io/_posts/2026-06-29-decluttering-method.md

 To get an idea, first article in https://search.brave.com when I looked is <https://www.businessinsider.com/collectibles-collectors-items-worthless-not-valuable-today#recent-comic-books-arent-as-valuable-as-older-ones-7>

-All 20 items: "Norman Rockwell collector plates", "Model train sets", "New baseball cards", "Ceramic or porcelain dolls", "Pogs from the '90s", "Recent comic books", "Royal family memorabilia", ""Star Wars" toys (later action figures)", "Most vinyl records", "Barbie dolls", "Antique "silver" serving plates", "Pez dispensers", "Stamps", "Vintage band T-shirts", "Funko Pop! figurines", "Most vintage Playboy magazines", "Most Beanie Babies", "Pandora charms", "Precious Moments figurines", "Vintage college swag".
+All 20 items: "*Norman Rockwell collector plates*", "*Model train sets*", "*New baseball cards*", "*Ceramic or porcelain dolls*", "*Pogs from the '90s*", "*Recent comic books*", "*Royal family memorabilia*", "*'Star Wars' toys (later action figures)*", "*Most vinyl records*", "*Barbie dolls*", "*Antique 'silver' serving plates*", "*Pez dispensers*", "*Stamps*", "*Vintage band T-shirts*", "*Funko Pop! figurines*", "*Most vintage Playboy magazines*", "*Most Beanie Babies*", "*Pandora charms*", "*Precious Moments figurines*", "*Vintage college swag*".

 I had been collecting metal records in the 90s.
 The clever sellers were telling us that you could sell them for a higher price, and it was right for about 5 to 10 years.
-Then nobody would be interested into purchasing a "mayhemic riot" vinyl.
-What ended up happening was to put like 80% of them in a bag and give them to a friend who collects all music from 70s to today.
+Then nobody would be interested into purchasing a "Positive Riot" vinyl.
+What ended up happening instead, was to put about 80% of them in a bag and give them to a friend who collects music.

-This is completely different than art items which is a different investing instrument if you want to see it this way.
+This is completely different than purchasing art as investing instrument if believed it was to be seen it this way.
+Looking back, this was an excuse or selling tactic used to purchase art products on the spot.
+Ah, vinyl records will go up: which ones and when?
+Yes if say jazz becomes hip again, jazz vinyl is going to sell for way more, this also means that - I don't know - your funk records will worth way less.
+Are you a records salesman who will keep thinks in storage for decades, a musician to be inspired or rip/re-purpose stuff, or a person who enjoys music?

-Electronics: Have intrinsic and utility value, and some of them can be recycled, which allows then not to completely zero.
+Electronics: Situation is different as electronics have both intrinsic and utility value.
+Some of them can be recycled or re-purposed.
+This shields them from going to completely zero but also deprecates their monetary value a lot as new ones gets released.

 ## My Method for Physical Items